Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

     - Select **Create link to new pair**, and enter this text: `You can learn more about certification on the [Microsoft certification page](https://docs.microsoft.com/learn/certifications/).`
     - **Show in contextual flow only**: Selected. *This option ensures that the answer is only ever returned in the context of a follow-up question from the original certification question.*

-## Train and test the knowledge base
+## Task 6: Train and test the knowledge base

 Now that you have a knowledge base, you can test it in the QnA Maker portal.